Lucas-Marques-01/trading-bot-python/README.md

 - `os`
 - `time`

-### Installation

-Create and activate a virtual environment, then install the dependencies (after you create a `requirements.txt`):

-python -m venv .venv

-Windows
-.venv\Scripts\activate

-Linux / macOS
-source .venv/bin/activate

-pip install -r requirements.txt

-To generate `requirements.txt` from your current environment:

-pip freeze > requirements.txt

-text

----

 ## Environment variables

-Create a `.env` file in the project root (this file is ignored by Git) with values similar to:
+Create a `.env` file in the project root with values similar to:

 DISCORD_TOKEN_CONSERVADOR=your_conservative_bot_token_here
 DISCORD_CHANNEL_ID_CONSERVADOR=123456789012345678